fg-research/website/blog/general/posts/commodity-forecasting-forgan.rst

             return probability

-We also define a custom class for training the ForGAN model and generating the probabilistic forecasts.
+We additionally define a custom class for training the ForGAN model and generating the probabilistic forecasts.
 The class has two methods: :code:`.fit()` and :code:`.predict()`:

 .. raw:: html